 Office of General Counsel

-John B. Connally Bldg., 6th Floor
+John B. Connally Bldg.,

 College Station, Texas 77840

-Glenda Rogers, Administrative Assistant
+Glenda Rogers, Assistant to the General Counsel

 Ray Bonilla leads the Office of General Counsel of The Texas A&M University System and serves as its chief legal officer.
 The A&M System includes eleven universities, seven state agencies and a health science center.
 The A&M System members educate more than 120,000 students and reach another 22 million people through service each year.
 With more than 28,000 faculty and staff, the A&M System has a physical presence in 250 of the 254 counties in Texas, and a programmatic presence in every one.
 The Office of General Counsel provides legal advice and counsel to all System members, coordinates and assists in litigation representation provided by the Attorney General's office, and secures and coordinates outside legal counsel services throughout the A&M System as needed.